 1. Maintain your focus when giving your attention to your child.
 In today’s world, most of us find our attention divided, scattered in all directions.
-Giving your full attention to your child is one of the best ways you can support his or her learning.
+Giving your full attention to your child is one of the best ways you can support their learning.

 2. Use humor as much as possible.
 Be silly, tell jokes, let your children know you delight in their laughter and smiles!

 3. Understand your child’s individual learning style.
 What kind of learner is your child?
-Does he or she process information best in a visual, auditory, or kinesthetic way?
+Do they process information best in a visual, auditory, or kinesthetic way?
 Do you have multiple children with different learning styles?
 Figure out how you can make learning most easily accessible to each child.

 4. Establish rhythms that are comfortable for you and your child.
 Rhythms and routines encourage a predictable and comforting flow to life and learning.